 Swaddles and Wraps

-The accessory used the most in every newborn photoshoot is a wrap.
+The accessory used the most in every one of our newborn photoshoots is a wrap.
 It is the must have for every infant photographer!
 Babies loved to be wrapped up.
 Once they feel a soft and snug swaddle around them they often drift right off to sleep.
 It is usually the key to calming a fussy baby during a photoshoot.

 6 Newborn Photography Swaddle Wrap Techniques and What They Look Like

-These beautiful wraps add interest and texture to your newborn photoshoots!
+These beautiful wraps add interest and texture to our newborn photoshoots!